-- A Bachelor of Engineering with a Bachelor of Laws - A Bachelor of Commerce with a Bachelor of Science - A Bachelor of Health Sciences with a Bachelor of Arts www.conjoints.ac.nz
+- A Bachelor of Engineering with a Bachelor of - A Bachelor of Commerce with a Bachelor of Science - A Bachelor of Health Sciences with a Bachelor conjoints.ac.nz

 If you're applying for a conjoint programme, you must meet the admission and selection requirement for both programmes of study.
 Higher rank scores will be required.